MyNihongo/JapaneseData/GrammarMarkdown/187_honorific_expressions_special_verbs.md

-In order to make honorific forms ven more respectful special verbs are used.
+In order to make honorific forms more respectful (or when the verb stem consists of a single syllable) special verbs are used.
 These verbs are shown in the table below.

 |Normal|Honorific|
 |-|-|